 The same technological improvements could also facilitate more than 17,500 geothermal district-heating installations nationwide, enabling 28 million US households to access cost-effective heating and cooling solutions.
 “The further down we can drill cost-effectively, the more heat we can harness,” she says.
 “EGS is a super exciting area of research.”

-District heating systems
+Geothermal district heating systems

 There is a long way to go, however.
 Geothermal, excluding ground-source heat pumps, only meets 0.5% of global heat demand and is the smallest heat source used in buildings, says the IEA.